xplato/alexandria/README.md

 The `useAlexandria` hook is what you use to access your settings.
 It returns a merged object of your settings and some methods for updating them.

-It accepts no arguments except an optional type argument, `TypedSettings`.
+It accepts no arguments with the exception of an optional type argument, `TypedSettings`.
 This is not required if created with `createAlexandria`.

+**Hook usage**

 I prefer to use and assign the whole object directly like so: